Primary election: European Union

+Armenia

+On 24 and 25 November 2007, the Armenian Revolutionary Federation political party conducted a non-binding Armenia-wide primary election.
+The party asked the people of their recommendation of who they should nominate as their candidate for the upcoming presidential election.

 France

 The means by which the candidate of an established political party is selected has evolved.
 Until 2012, none of the six Presidents elected through direct election faced a competitive internal election.